ISimpForVi/shorten-url/README.md

 # Set Up
 This plugin will POST to a saved URL that is defined in the settings menu.
-The plugin needs to have a destionation URL that it can POST to otherwise it will not work (there isn't any error handling yet, so if an error occurs, it will be thrown into the console)
+The plugin needs to have a destination URL that it can POST to otherwise it will not work (there isn't any error handling yet, so if an error occurs, it will be thrown into the console)